 This indicates the number of hospitalizations per 1,000 days of care.

 Short-term Care: Rehospitalizations

-This tells you the number of times residents are rehospitalized per thousand days of short-term care.
-There is a correlation between having fewer hospitalizations and a nursing home's quality of short-term rehabilitation.
+This indicates the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+There is typically a correlation between staying out of the hospital and the quality of rehabilitation services.

 Short-term Care: ER Visits